exploremesh/raspberry-jam-2015-06-13/wildlife-camera/step-4.md

 });
 ```

+Restart the node application.
 This should show us a nice directory listing of all the images in the `/images` folder, but it's a bit dull!
-In the next step we will create a more complex application to automatically update a web page every time a new image arrives.
+In the next step we will create a more complex application to automatically refresh a web page periodically.

 [Continue to step 5](step-5.md)